 Clinical genetics

-Clinical geneticists are doctors who diagnose and manage families with genetic disorders.
+Clinical geneticists diagnose and look after families with genetic disorders.

-- chromosomal abnormalities, which cause birth defects, mental retardation and/or reproductive problems
+- chromosomal abnormalities, which cause birth defects, intellectual disability and/or reproductive problems

 - single gene disorders such as cystic fibrosis, muscular dystrophy, Huntington's disease and sickle cell disease